Rhotimee/WEconnect/README.md

 #### Dependencies
 - Express JS: Web application framework for Node.js.
+- Bcrypt: Hashing the Password
+- Jsonwebtoken: Authentication
+- Swagger-ui-express: For wroting documentation
+- Validator: library of string validators and sanitizers
+- Sequelize: ORM for Postgres

+#### Dev Dependencies
+- Coveralls: Helps to show which part code is not covered by test suite
+- Eslint: Linting utility for JavaScript and JSX
 - Babel: The compiler for writing next generation JavaScript.
 - Mocha & Chai: Testing the Web Application
-- Bcrypt: Hashing the Password
-- Jsonwebtoken: Authentication
--
+- Chai: TDD assertion library for node
 - Nodemon: Utility that will monitor for any changes in your source and automatically restart your server.

 ### Setup Setup and Installation